Kasey LynchJuly 18, 2022

 One of the core principles Goldberg explores in her book is, “You get what you give.”
 What exactly does that mean?

-“When a manager gives their employees time to work on a project outside of their day-to-day job, what they get in return is talent from elsewhere in the organization that has the energy, the enthusiasm or the skills that they need to get a critical project completed,” Goldberg explained.
+“When a manager gives their employees time to work on a project outside of their day-to-day job, what they get in return is talent from elsewhere in the organization who has the energy, the enthusiasm, or the skills that they need to get a critical project completed,” Goldberg explained.

 Shifting the Mindset from Talent Scarcity to Talent Abundance

-Despite the advantages of a flexible approach to internal talent mobility, managers are resistant to sharing talent, Goldberg said.
-According to a 2021 study by Harvard Business Review, 50% of managers in general and 74% of managers in low-performing companies are not in favor of moving employees into new roles.
+Despite the advantages of a flexible approach to internal talent mobility, managers are resistant to sharing talent and are afraid of talent poaching by others at the company.
+According to a study by Harvard Business Review, 50% of managers in general and 74% of managers in low-performing companies are not in favor of moving employees into new roles.

-To innovate on talent mobility, managers need to shift their mindset from talent scarcity (i.e., hoarding talent on their teams) to talent abundance, where they view all the talent across the organization as a potential source for reaching team goals.
+To innovate on talent mobility, managers need to shift their mindset from talent scarcity (i.e., talent hoarding or talent poaching) to talent abundance, where they view all the talent across the organization as a potential source for reaching team goals.

 How can organizations encourage this mindset shift?
 Storytelling is one way, Goldberg said, where HR leaders share success stories like the case study above.
-Communicating the following benefits of an internal talent marketplace can have an impact also:
+Communicating the following benefits of an internal talent marketplace can also have a huge impact:

-• Stronger employee engagement by giving employees the experience they want — opportunities outside the confines of their jobs.
+• Stronger employee engagement by giving employees the experience they want — opportunities outside the confines of their jobs and connections with mentors to increase their learning and development

 Discover Untapped Talent Through Gigs

-Utilizing internal talent to fill short-term job requirements is just one way to build a more agile workforce.
+Utilizing internal talent to fill short-term job requirements is just one way to build a more agile workforce, build diverse skills, and fill skills gaps.
 With both employers and employees benefiting from gig work, it's easy to see why an internal talent marketplace is a valuable addition to the employee experience.

-Ready to help your employees reach their full potential?
-Request a demo to see Phenom Gigs in action!
+Ready to help your employees reach their fullest potential?
+Request a demo to see Phenom Talent Marketplace in action!

 Kasey Lynch